WIZARD-CXY/phantom/README.md

-Phantom networl manager tool for mannage docker container networks by using ovs
+Phantom tool for mannage docker container network by using Open vSwitch
 ===============================
 Docker networking is fast evolving.
 There are many options today for using Linux bridge, port mapping, Open vSwitch for this purpose.
 We found the need to have a comprehensive mechanism to network all applications across hosts with isolation through overlay networking.
-The loris software is an early attempt at providing this framework.

-The loris software package allows configuring the networking of individual containers and isolating the network of container groups (i.e., pods).
+The phantom software package allows configuring the networking of individual containers and isolating the network of container groups (i.e., pods).
 The toolkit uses [Open vSwitch](http://openvswitch.org) to provide connectivity to containers and creates GRE or VxLAN tunnels to allow containers